swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 4. Next, run the **scRNAseq Cell QC** workflow on your combined AnnData object.

 This workflow plots some basic cell-level QC thresholds, and applies the QC thresholds to produce a filtered AnnData object.
+Configure thresholds as appropriate.

 ![](./images/screen_cellQC_launch.png)